Gentle reader, I present to you: a behind-the-scenes look into the Escape Pod editorial process!

 If a reprint submission gets a personal note or a regular Tier 1/2 rejection (instead of a Reprint rejection), don’t read anything into it.
 I’m sufficiently overtrained on the original-story workflow that sometimes I accidentally follow it for a reprint.

 Special submission calls aren’t under my management.
 Artemis Rising generally follows a similar workflow, but has only two editorial levels, and tries to send more personal responses.

 This is an explanation, not a contract!
 This process was developed from existing Escape Pod policies and my own ideas, it could change again someday.
 On the same note, the process had some major differences before I took over as Assistant Editor (May 2017); for example, Tier 3 is something I invented to ease my management.

 - I and the co-Editors see the submissions de-anonymized.
-That way, each story gets an initial anonymized read where it stands on its text alone, but the cover letter can still play a role, especially if the author has experiences or identity relevant to the story.
+That way, each story gets an initial anonymized read where it stands on its text alone, but the cover letter can still play a role, especially if the author has experiences relevant to the story.